-A continuation of Chemistry 3114.
-The remaining functional groups are studied with heavy emphasis on mechanistic interpretation.
-Bioorganic topics are carbohydrates and lipids.
-Most of the laboratory emphasizes organic qualitative analysis.
+Organic Chemistry II is the second semester of a two-semester sequence.
+The remaining functional groups are studied with a heavy emphasis on mechanistic interpretation and synthetic strategies.
+The laboratory emphasizes multistep synthesis and named reactions.
 Four lectures and one three-hour lab per week.
 Prerequisite: Organic Chemistry I (CHEM 3114).